alexeyklyukin/rev4/README.md

 ## DB High-Availability.

-Postgres-operator spawns Postgres cluster with 3 pods in a statefulset, byt default spread over available zones.
+Postgres-operator spawns Postgres cluster with 3 pods in a statefulset, by default spread over available zones.
 If the primary dies, Patroni on standbys will initiate the leader race and promote the new primary, while the previous one will be respawned as a replica by the statefulset.